Abstract of Microsoft Excel.

 Track income and expenses

 Manage income from paychecks and self-employment or personal expenses like rent, utilities, insurance, and transportation.
-Use the financial tracker in Excel to track where money goes over set time periods.
+Select from a range of financial tracker templates to monitor where money goes over set time periods.

 A woman paying for an item.